-My name is Alexander and you can find me over the Internets by nickname Arav.
+My name is Alexander Andreev and you can find me over the Internets by nickname Arav.

 Who am I?
 I'm a russian guy of age 27 who loves tinkering with computers.
-Such as programming, system administration, web-design, etc.
+More on me you can read on neocities' page.

 Why am I doing all of this?
 I run my machines 24/7 anyway, so why not make them do some useful work that they can handle.
 Such as simple radio, FTP server, Tor relay and I2P node, e-mail server, web and so on.

 Why particularly that slogan?
-I just wanted sort of a slogan and that was the first that came in my mind.
-And eventually it became permanent as everything that was ever made as a temporary thing.
-I actually like it.
+I just wanted sort of a slogan that'd fit under the logo and that was the first thing that came in my mind.
+And eventually it became permanent as everything that was ever meant to be temporary. :) I actually like it.
 Don't you think of your websites as of very special place of your own?
-Of course. :) And who we are if not the wanderers that are wandering through the Intenets in searching for something we'd like?
+Of course you do. :) And who we are if not the wanderers that are wandering through the Intenets in searching for something we'd like?

-P.S.: Yeah, I don't like that this site partially repeats neocities' one.
-I'd like to figure out best practices.
+P.S.: Yeah, I'm not so glad that this site partially repeats neocities' one.

 I have two of them, the first one is a Raspberry Pi 3 rev. B single board computer and the second one is a laptop.
 Yeah, not quite impressive, but they do their work just fine.

-Laptop is Acer Packard Bell TE69CX that has Intel Pentium 2117U 1.8GHz with 2 cores and 4GiB RAM (2GiB of them I took from an old laptop), the system disk is 120GB and the other one is 500GB where is all the shit I have stored (and I'm fine with that storage).
+Laptop is Acer Packard Bell TE69CX that has a 2 core Intel Pentium 2117U 1.8GHz and 10GB RAM (2GB + 8GB), the system disk is a 120GB SSD and the other one is 500GB HDD where all the shit I have is stored (and I'm fine with that storage).

 I use the laptop for network file storage, an internet-radio, a torrent seedbox, an I2P router, TeamSpeak 3 and Mumble servers, and for the game servers.
 Raspberry Pi is running an e-mail, a DNS, a Web, a XMPP, MariaDB, OpenVPN and Tor.